 These partnerships, which are key to our prospector generator model, serve as a sound and strategic way for us to ensure our projects are being advanced.
 In this case, they're being advanced using other people's money.

 It also helps by bringing in some cash for us.
 We get cash payments from these partner companies as they earn-in on the project, which helps us to keep the equity dilution down.
 It allows us to focus our time, money, and efforts on our flagship Moore Uranium Project as well as our other core projects in the Athabasca.

 MF: Definitely, always a plus when you can use other people’s money!
 So, Saskatchewan’s Athabasca Basin is without a doubt the hotbed of uranium mining in North America.
 What are some of the key benefits of working in that province?

 JT: Well, Mike, Saskatchewan is one of the best places in the world to work.
 It’s one of the top-ranked mining jurisdictions on the planet.
 It’s consistently ranked in the top five by the Fraser Institute.
-Last year, it was ranked number three globally… and there’s a number of important reasons for that.
+In the last study, it was ranked number three globally… and there’s a number of important reasons for that.

 Obviously, there’s great mineral endowment.
 It’s not just uranium; there’s potash as well as a veritable treasure trove of precious and base metals.

 And you have the added benefit of a pro-business provincial government.
 You have a long and prosperous history of mining in the province… in particular uranium mining.

 It’s worth noting that one of the largest employers of First Nations and northern communities are the uranium companies like Cameco and Orano.
 And that goes a long way in the overall mine development process.